How To Remove Yourself From Popular People Search Engines (Opt Out)

 - To remove multiple profile listings, you'll need to re-submit multiple forms.

 PeekYou is particularly useful for finding social media profiles of people using their username or an alias they go.
+Here's how to remove yourself from peekyou:

 - Search yourself on PeekYou and then copy the unique ID of your profile, which is the last digits shown in the URL that looks like this: